Best Drum Amp: The Definitive Guide for Electronic Drum Amps

 Can a guitar amp be used for drums?

-The short answer is no. Guitar amps are voiced specifically for electric guitars.
-They won't have the treble needed for the cymbals and hi-hats, and they won't have the lows needed by the toms and kick drums.
-But if there's nothing else to use, you can plug into a guitar amp, but only use it at low volumes.
+The short answer is no. Different types of amps are made for specific instruments.
+Guitar amps are voiced specifically for electric guitars.
+They won’t have the treble needed for the cymbals and hi-hats, and they won’t have the lows needed by the toms and kick drums.
+But if there’s nothing else to use, you can plug into a guitar amp, guitar players won’t be happy though.
+If your band member approved and you really don’t have a choice, only use it at low volumes.
 Another alternative would be bass amps, they have enough low end to make your electronic drum kit sound full.
 But going the bass amp route will leave you wanting more high frequencies.
 A better alternative is to use a keyboard amp, which has wider frequency response.
 A good keyboard amp can be a great electronic drum amp, and are viable as electronic drum monitors.

 Best Electronic Drum Kit Amplifier Selection Methodology